1. Revision History

 The

-type comprises the concept of a function; it is an incomplete object type that cannot be completed.
+type comprises the concept of a function; it is a function type unlike any other and has no return type and no parameter types.
+It cannot be called.

 _Any_func ...